FailAcademy/learning/wdp-vancouver/_lessons/week-07/02-post-loops-wpdb.md

 ## Exercise 2

-Let's explore WP's ten databases in greater depth.
+Let's explore WP's database tables in greater depth.
 You'll be assigned a table, and it's your job to figure out:

 - what it's for
 - what data is stored in there (the columns!)
 - what other tables it's linked to

+You will **create a poster** to illustrate what you've discovered.

-After you're done researching your table, we'll share our findings as a group.
+After you're done researching your table and creating your visual explanation of it, we'll share our findings as a group.

 ---